Disentangling Decentralized Finance (DeFi) Compositions: Measuring DeFi Compositions

 \subsubsection{Flattening Composition Hierarchies}

+We then want to investigate to what extent the DeFi protocols leverage other protocols to provide their services.
+That means, we want to identify a mapping of top-level protocols to any of the building blocks they make use of, whether deeply nested or not.
+To get an overall picture of the DeFi compositions, we flatten the nested building block structures.

-Finally, we want to get an overall picture of the DeFi compositions by extracting the entire nested building block structures.
-In Figure~\ref{plot:fig_pro} we show the building block appearances of lending and DEX protocols with a heat map.
-Each line corresponds to an external protocol call, and the line entries indicate the frequency of occurrence of a protocol.
+In each transaction, we follow the cascade of nested building blocks and create a mapping from the contained protocol of building blocks to the original DeFi protocol that the external transaction was sent to (the root protocol).
+If mappings appear multiple times over different transactions, we aggregate them.
+For each root protocol, we can then compute the frequency of associated protocols to contain building blocks over all transactions.
+The result is a measure that indicates, for a given root protocol, the probability that a certain building block of a DeFi protocol appears anywhere in the (nested) building block structure.
+In Figure~\ref{plot:fig_pro} we show the building block appearances of lending, DEX, derivatives and asset protocols with a heat map.
+Each row corresponds to the external calls to a specific protocol, and the row entries indicate the frequencies of the occurrence of a protocol's building blocks.
 The relative share measurement is the fraction of internal building blocks based on the number of external transactions.
+We notice that the \emph{NONE} category indicates the share of transactions for which no building blocks have been found.
 Most protocol interactions exist within each protocol, visible by the highlighted diagonal elements.
+This pattern is especially remarkable for derivative protocols.
+Consider, e.g., \emph{dYdX}: all external transactions directed to it contain at least one \emph{dYdX} building block.
 However, DeFi aggregation protocols such as \emph{Instadapp}, \emph{1inch}, and \emph{0x} in particular show extensive use of other DeFi services and thus frequent occurrences of DeFi compositions.
 This indicates Algorithm~\ref{alg:buildingBlocks} works as intended, as, by definition, aggregation protocols must call other protocols.
 The frequent appearance of the \emph{0x} protocol can be attributed to the popular \emph{Wrapped Ether} token and its \emph{withdraw} pattern, already observed and shown in Figure~\ref{fig:buildingblocks}.
-Finally, we note that second to \emph{0x}, \emph{UniSwap} building blocks appear in most transactions to the protocols shown in Figure~\ref{plot:fig_pro}.
-The full heat map of all protocols can be found in Figure \ref{plot:fig_pro_all} in the Appendix.
+Further, we note that second to \emph{0x}, \emph{UniSwap} building blocks appear in most transactions to the protocols shown in Figure~\ref{plot:fig_pro}.
+Derivatives protocols have instead little or no further interactions with other protocols, as shown in the row associated with derivatives in the matrix of heat maps, as well as the assets protocols that do not interact heavily with other protocols.